mavlink/mavlink-devguide/en/about/implementations.md

-# MAVLink Ecosystem
+# MAVLink Implementations

-Many autopilots, groundstations, integration APIs, projects and other software packages use MAVLink.
+Many autopilots, ground stations, integration APIs, projects and other software packages use MAVLink.
 A non-exhaustive list of some users/contributors of this project is given below.

 ## Autopilots